 After an injury or car accident, the insurance company for the other party may make a settlement offer.
 However, quick settlements from insurance companies are usually for amounts below the value of personal injury cases.

-Accident victims who accept insurance settlement offers without consulting a Los Angeles personal injury attorney could receive much less compensation for their damages.
+Accident victims who accept insurance settlement offers without consulting a LA personal injury attorney could receive much less compensation for their damages.
 You can protect yourself by referring an insurance company to your injury lawyer to handle settlement offers.

 An Insurance Settlement May Be Lower Than the Value of Your Claim